ericelliott/tinyapp/README.md

         hello: hello
       };

-    app.register(namespace, api);

-Export your api:

-    var namespace = 'hello',
-      app = require('tinyapp'),
-      hello: function hello() {
-        return 'hello, world';
-      },

-      api = {
-        hello: hello
-      };

-    app.register(namespace, api);
     module.exports = api;

 Exporting your module makes it available to `require()` in other modules.
-This will be necessary if you're writing code that must be shared between modules (such as common utilities), or if there is a clear parent module / submodule relationship.
-In general, modules should know as little as possible about each other in order to minimize coupling.

-You might be tempted to create shortcuts like:

-    var app = require('tinyapp');

-    app.register('hello', {
-      hello: function () {
-        return 'hello, world';
-      });

-However, once you get into the Tinyapp groove, you'll be using a lot of events, and declaring a namespace lets you do things like this:
+It's nice to declare a namespace, because you'll be using a lot of events, and declaring a namespace lets you do things like this:

+    var eventData = {
+      namespace: namespace,
+      detail: 'my custom event data'
+    };
-    app.trigger('some_action.' + namespace, eventData);
+    app.trigger('something_happened' eventData);

-Then, if you need to move responsibilities from one module to another, or change the name of your module, you don't have to change any of this code.
+That makes refactoring really easy.
+You can move code from one module to another without breaking it, or change a module's namespace without impacting any of the module code.

-Also, declaring your API explicitly makes it immediately clear which parts of your module constitute the exposed interface:
+Declaring your API explicitly makes it immediately clear which parts of your module constitute the exposed interface.

       api = {
         hello: hello
       };

 In this case, it's just `hello`, but most interfaces will be more complicated.
-This is also a great clue about what you need to write tests for.
-If it's not in the API, don't write tests for it.
-You should be testing that your interface conforms to the contract.

-When you declare your API, you're making an implied guarantee that users can safely use the attributes exposed on that API, so you need to write unit tests to be sure that's the case.

 ### Loading and Rendering